11 Best Things To Do in Mersea Island | Essex Travel Guide

 Each provides spectacular ocean views and is well-equipped with everything you need for a relaxing day at the beach.

 Some notable features include the pretty pastel colours, interior glass doors, and kitchenette.
-And just a five-minute walk from your beach hut, you will find a car park, toilets, a playground, and a café.
+And just a five-minute walk from your private beach hut, you will find a car park, toilets, a playground, and a café.

 The beach huts are rented out on a daily basis between 10:00 and 18:30.
 So, unfortunately, you cannot spend the night here.
 However, the money you spend on your rental serves as a donation to the local community.

 If you don’t plan on renting one of the huts and only want to get some photos of yourself with them.

 Is to get there from around 8:30 am to 9:00 am, the huts will be closed, and the sandy beach itself is more or less empty, so you can take as many photos as you like undistributed.

 Peak season and the best time to visit Mersea Island is the during summers of May – September.

 2. Monkey Beach, Mersea – West Mersea Beach